nataliehman/personal-website-Feb2022-fernfolio-11ty/projects/prototyping-smart-devices.md

 ---
-title: Prototyping smart device experiences for Adobe MAX LA 2018
+title: Designing a framework for prototyping smart device experiences with Adobe XD
 metaDescription: A project on prototyping smart devices using ProtoPie and LittleBits.
 This was showcased in Adobe MAX 2018, UX Playground and Digital Age Summit.
 summary:
 client: Adobe